Good evening, everyone!

-This column talks about mechanical watches from an engineer's point of view.
-This is the 12th installment.
+This column discusses mechanical watches from an engineer's perspective.
+For the 12th installment, we will be talking about:

-The crystal of a watch (windshield) is literally a part designed to prevent the harmful effects of wind, and is an important part that protects the dial.
+The glass (crystal) of a wristwatch refers to a component designed to "prevent adverse effects caused by wind," and it is an important part that protects the dial.

 "Plastic (acrylic resin)"